lgatto/lgatto.github.io/_posts/2021-05-13-keynote-may-institute.md

 I am not (that much) interested in blindly re-running something to confirm that I can the same results without understanding it.
-However, it is important to acknowledge that even simply repeating of reproducing a complex analysis isn't trivial - especially for very large data, large compute requirement, dedicate hardware, long simulation times, ...
+However, it is important to acknowledge that even simply repeating or reproducing a complex analysis isn't trivial - especially for very large data, large compute requirement, dedicate hardware, long simulation times, ...